Tonghe-Zhang/Five-in-a-row/README.md

-  This is a gobang (aka. gomoku, five in a row, etc) game.
-  You can battle with another player on another PC through TCP-IP protocol(sockets).
-  You can also battle with an AI.
-  The user interface is well-designed.
-The music is also carefully selected.
+Welcome to our Gobang game, also known as Gomoku or Five in a Row, where you can challenge another player online using TCP-IP protocol (sockets), or test your skills against an AI opponent.
+Featuring a user-friendly interface and thoughtfully curated music, our game promises an engaging experience for all players.